Cajetan Roos

-Cajetan Roos (1690, Rome - 1770, Vienna), was an Italian landscape painter of German descent.
+Cajetan Roos (1690 in Rome – 1770 in Vienna), was an Italian landscape painter of German descent.

-Biography

 Landscape with view of Tivoli, waterfall, and rocky crag in the shape of a rabbit (left) with cows and their drovers in the foreground.

 According to the RKD he was the son and pupil of Philipp Peter Roos.
 He signed his name "Rosa", "Gaetano Rosa" and "Gaetano de Rosa".
 He was the father of the painter Joseph Roos.
 Like his father and grandfather before him, he is known for Italianate landscapes with streams and cows, though after 1743-1744 he painted mostly religious works.